Chapter 1 – Roadway Encounters

 As she waited for the girl to arrive, the man’s eyes focused a bit.
 He looked at her and his eyes widened.
 It looked as if he was about to speak.
 Carrie beat him to the punch.
 “Sir.
 If you can hear me, try not to move your head, okay?”
 She realized she shouldn’t have asked him to do something that might require a head nod.
 “Don’t move.
 Just blink your eyes if you understand.”

 “Have you got anything you can use to stop the bleeding?” the operator asked.

 “What are you wearing?”

 “Slacks and a blouse.
 I lost my shoes trying to get to him.”

 “Don’t argue.
 Just do it.
 You’re wearing a bra, aren’t you?”

-“Unless it’s a see-through, it’ll be just like wearing a swim suit.
+“Unless it’s see-through, it’ll be just like wearing a swimsuit.
 We don’t want this guy drowning in his own blood.”

-Carrie was a curvaceous 38-C, but it wasn’t something she wanted to advertise.
-Stripping beside a state highway would make concealing her endowment impossible.
-Her bra was one of those that was opaque on the bottom half, but had transparent lace on top, which could prove embarrassing.
+Carrie’s bra was opaque on the bottom but had transparent lace on top, which might prove a bit embarrassing.
 Her blouse was one of her favorites, blue silk with delicate Japanese Maple leaves etched in, dry-clean only.
 It would be sad to lose it to such a gruesome task.

 Quit being such a puss.
 This is no time for modesty.
 She considered tearing the blouse into strips, but that would still require her to take it off, and would take more time.
 Maybe, just maybe the dry cleaner could get the blood out.